Maheeth1/WebSocket-based-vedio-streaming/README.md

-# WebSocket-based-vedio-streaming
+# WebSocket-based-video-streaming
-WebSocket Video Streaming Project:
 Overview:
 	This project aims to implement a real-time video streaming solution using WebSocket communication.
 It includes both server and client-side code for streaming video frames over a network.
-The server captures video frames from a webcam and sends them to connected clients, while the client receives and displays the video in real-time.
+The server captures video frames from a webcam and sends them to connected clients, while the client receives and displays the video in real time.

 Features:
 	Utilizes Python, OpenCV, and WebSocket technology for video streaming.